Vecchia Gaussian Processes: on probabilistic and statistical properties: Proof of the lemmas and theorems in Section and

-Note that in contrast to the operator $M$ representing the Fourier transform of the polynomial interpolation with the Fourier transform of the function, the operator $\tilde{M}$ acts on $\Xi(\rho)$, which is associated with the gradient of the function.
+Note that in contrast to the operator $M$, which maps the Fourier transform of the function to the Fourier transform of its polynomial interpolation, the operator $\tilde{M}$ acts on $\Xi(\rho)$, which is associated with the gradient of the function.

 Then, by applying (\ref{eq:sup norm deriv}) and (\ref{eq:tilde M}) recursively, we obtain for all $j\in\mathbb{N}$,